jazzband/django-analytical/docs/services/clickmap.rst

 :ttag:`analytical.*` tags.
 If you are, skip to :ref:`clickmap-configuration`.

-The Clickmap Javascript code is inserted into templates using a template tag.
+The Clickmap JavaScript code is inserted into templates using a template tag.
 Load the :mod:`clickmap` template tag library and insert the :ttag:`clickmap` tag.
 Because every page that you want to track must have the tag, it is useful to add it to your base template.
 Insert